(Consultation Services are exclusively available

 It is my great honor to serve as the University Faculty Ombudsperson.
 I strive to follow the duties that are outlined in the University Faculty Senate Standing Rules as well as The International Ombudsman Association Standards Of Practice.

-My fellow Ombudspersons and I are committed to listening to the faculty; answering questions; explaining policies and procedures; providing information and advice; exploring possible solutions; suggesting appropriate referrals; assisting in pursuing a resolution; and informally mediating a dispute where appropriate.
+My fellow Ombudspersons and I are committed to listening to the faculty; answering questions; explaining policies and procedures; providing information and advice; exploring possible solutions; suggesting appropriate referrals; and assisting in pursuing a conflict resolution.

 Mohamad A. Ansari

 University Faculty Ombudsperson

 The University Faculty Ombudsperson coordinates the training of all college and campus ombudspersons.
 Dr. Ansari will disseminate important information among the various colleges and campus ombudspersons.
 He also serves as the University-level contact for all unit ombudspersons.
 For consultation or questions, email: firstname.lastname@example.org or call (610) 396-6129.

 An Ombudspersons Orientation Meeting will be held at the beginning of the fall semester for all academic unit ombudspersons.
 Additionally, during 2019-2020 academic year, two regional meetings will be held for ombudspersons from colleges at University Park and for the ombudspersons from Commonwealth campuses.